Who's Behind Listverse?

 Grand Theft Auto IV

 In New Hyde Park, New York, on June 26, 2008, a group of teenagers went on a crime spree.
 First, three of them violently mugged a man in a grocery store parking lot.
 After that, the gang marched through the streets of New Hyde Park until they encountered a woman in her car.
-After stealing a pack of cigarettes from the woman, they proceeded to smash a van using one of the baseball bats they had brought to the crime scene.
+After stealing a pack of cigarettes from the woman, they smash a van using one of the baseball bats they had brought to the crime scene.

 The woman called the police, and the teens were apprehended.
 When asked about their motives, the teens stated that it was the video game Grand Theft Auto IV that led them to commit these crimes.